thenickdude/PlanC/Readme.md

 I created Plan C to solve this issue.
 Plan C will be able to restore files from your locally-stored CrashPlan Home backup even after the shutdown date.

+**New:** Plan C also now supports modern versions of CrashPlan for Small Business!

 ## Decryption keys

 Code42 is able to break your backups remotely because their servers hold your backup decryption key in